Santa, Ilocos Sur: World War II and thereafter

 On December 19, 1941, the Imperial Japanese Army landed in Santa.
 The people fled to the mountains where they suffered from privations, hunger and diseases.
 The Japanese soldiers held a garrison at the south of Quirino Bridge and massacred 70 civilians in Barrio Rizal on January 26, 1945.

-In 1945, local Filipino forces under the Philippine Commonwealth Army 1st and 12th Infantry Division, Philippine Constabulary 1st Constabulary Regiment and the USAFIP-NL 121st Infantry Regiment liberated the town and defeated the Japanese Imperial forces at the end of World War II.
+In 1945, Filipino forces of the 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL liberated the town and defeated the Japanese Imperial forces at the end of World War II.
 On the resumption of the Commonwealth Government, Pres.
 Sergio Osmeña appointed Sixto Brillantes after being elected as assemblyman of the second district of Ilocos Sur.

 Geography

-The municipality of Santa is triangular shape.
+The Municipality of Santa is triangular shape.
 Its northern border, forming the baseline of the triangular land and running in the east–west direction, follow the ever-changing course of the Abra River from the Banaoang Gap in the north-east corner of the town to the sea for about 18 km.
 Some islands of the river delta are settled by the people of Santa.
 The largest island, Barangay Rancho, is connected by a bridge to the main town.
 Another island occupied by Brgys.
 Dammay and Oribi is only accessible by boat.